 Risks

-Quality risks and issues are reported to the Quality Manager and Project Manager and tracked into the project Risk Register [9], as described in the STRX RFE FW and RFE GUI SW Project Management Plan[9].
+Quality risks and issues are reported to the Quality Manager and Project Manager and tracked into the project Risk Register [9], as described in the STRX RFE FW SW Project Management Plan[9].

 Assumptions and Constraints

 Assumptions and constraints impacting the successful execution of this plan are documented in AMP SW Quality Assurance Generic Plan.